-Q: (Why) do we need different OEE KPI?
+Q: (Why) do we need different Effectiveness KPI?

 Arno Koch • When the OEE Industry Standard team started, there were many similar discussions and argumentations heard.